Tokenomics Design: Tokenomics Model Guide

 Types of token distribution strategies:

-7. Bounty programs: Projects often give tokens as rewards for doing things like spreading the word about the project on social media or finding bugs in the code.
+Projects often give tokens as rewards for doing things like spreading the word about the project on social media or finding bugs in the code–this is where a bounty program comes in.

 Another important aspect of a token distribution plan is setting up a token lockup, and a vesting period, which helps to align the interests of the development team, investors, and community members, and prevents a situation where the tokens are dumped in the market, which is harmful to the projects' long-term value.